GuillemMiralles/Field-Wizard/README.md

 **Author: Guillem Miralles**

-## Abstract
+## Abstract 📝

-The project, titled "Title of Your Project," represents a comprehensive exploration of football player data and match-related information with a goal to uncover insights, patterns, and predictive models in the realm of professional football.
+The project, titled "Field Wizard: Predicting Positions and Formations for Success on the Soccer Field", represents a comprehensive exploration of football player data and match-related information with a goal to uncover insights, patterns, and predictive models in the realm of professional football.
 The project comprises a series of Jupyter notebooks, each focusing on specific aspects of the analysis, ranging from exploratory data analysis (EDA) to predictive modeling of football-related phenomena.
-In this paper, we provide an overarching view of the project's objectives, techniques employed, and key results achieved in each of the notebooks.

-## 1. Introduction
+## 1. Introduction 📣

 The world of professional football is driven by data, with every player, team, and match generating a treasure trove of information.
 In the era of data-driven decision-making, understanding and harnessing this wealth of data can lead to significant advantages in player scouting, team strategy development, and match outcome prediction.
-The "Title of Your Project" project seeks to leverage advanced data analysis and machine learning techniques to explore diverse facets of football-related data.
+The project seeks to leverage advanced data analysis and machine learning techniques to explore diverse facets of football-related data.

-## 2. Notebooks Overview
+## 2. Notebooks Overview 📚

 The project comprises four distinct Jupyter notebooks, each addressing specific aspects of football data analysis and modeling: